seandwgan/PhonetiNet/README.md

 ## Description

-PhonetiNet is an R/python-based project that analyzes and visualizes the phonetic similarities between languages.
+PhonetiNet is an R-based project that analyzes and visualizes the phonetic similarities between languages.
 It applies the PHOIBLE database, a comprehensive collection of phonetic inventories, to calculate the pairwise phonetic overlap between languages.
-The project then constructs a network graph where languages are connected based on their shared phonetic features, offering a visual representation of their relationships and clusters.
+The project then visualises the data an interactive network visualisation tool, which enables searching and sub-network generation.

 ## Key Features

 - **Phonetic Overlap Calculation:**  Computes the proportion of shared phonetic features between all possible pairs of languages in the PHOIBLE dataset.
-- **Network Graph Generation:** Creates an interactive network graph that visualizes the phonetic connections between languages.
 - **Optimal Threshold Determination:** Identifies the optimal threshold of phonetic overlap for including connections in the network graph, ensuring a balance between informativeness and clarity.
+- **Network Graph Generation:** Creates interactive network maps that visualizes the phonetic connections between languages, supporting sub-network generation for focused analyses.

 ## Usage